 Generally speaking, however, much of the new formal probate process remains similar to the old probate process in Massachusetts.
 The probate of an estate in Massachusetts begins with a petition to the Probate Court for the appropriate county, for informal or formal probate of will or of the intestate estate of the decedent and/or the appointment of the Personal Representative (formerly “Executor”) (hereafter “PR”).
-Until this appointment, the PR generally has no authority to pay bills or deal with the decedent’s property.
-In the absence of a will, the same procedure and forms are necessary to appoint a PR with power to handle the decedent’s property.
+Until this appointment, the PR generally has no authority to pay bills or deal with the decedent's property.
+Note that in the absence of a will, the same procedure and forms are necessary to appoint a PR with power to handle the decedent’s property.
 Probate may also be “voluntary”.
 If the decedent’s probate estate (see below) is below $25,000 (not including the value of a car), a voluntary probate may be appropriate as long as other restrictions under Massachusetts law and practice do not apply to the situation.
 Voluntary probate is not available if the decedent had a probate ownership of real estate.

-After the formal petition is filed, the Probate Court will issue a formal Notice that needs to be published in a local newspaper, sent to all heirs at law, legatees and devisees under the will, by interested persons and to the DMA.
+After the formal petition is filed, the Probate Court will issue a formal Notice that needs to be published in a local newspaper, sent to all interested persons and to the DMA.
 Some Courts in Massachusetts issue the Notice quickly, in other Courts the process takes more time.
 If charities are involved, the Notice must also be sent to the Attorney General.
 This Notice alerts any creditors and other interested persons that the will has been offered for probate or an intestate administration has been requested.
 If no one objects to the allowance of the will or to the appointment of the nominated PR, the attorney arranges for the judge to sign the fiduciary bond and an Order appointing the nominated PR.
-This process usually takes eight to twelve weeks from the date the petition has been filed with the Probate Court, although it can take longer.
+This formal process usually takes eight to twelve weeks from the date the petition has been filed with the Probate Court, although it can take longer.
 Letters of Appointment (formerly Certificates of Appointment) are then procured.